Lack of Capacity

 Our Bay Area Probate Litigation Attorneys Bring Legal Challenges on Behalf of Families

-It is a heartbreaking situation when a loved one passes away and family members do not agree on whether the will or trust is valid.
+It breaks your heart when a loved one passes away and family members do not agree on whether the will or trust is valid.
 People can have differing opinions as to the deceased person’s state of mind when he or she executed the will or trust.
-This can then lead to interfamilial fighting and probate court litigation.
+This can lead to interfamilial fighting and probate court litigation.
 Our San Francisco probate litigation attorneys specialize in challenging and defending wills or trusts.
-Such cases may involve determining if the deceased person may have lacked the capacity to execute a valid will or trust.
+Such cases may involve determining if the deceased person lacked the capacity to execute a valid will or trust.

 Lack of Capacity to Execute a Valid Will or Trust

-- The nature of the documents, which is that they distribute property to named beneficiaries upon the death of the testator, and
+- The nature of the documents, which is that they distribute property to named beneficiaries upon the death of the testator.

-- The extent and approximate amount of property owned by the testator, and
+- The extent and approximate amount of property owned by the testator.

 - The relationships between the testator and family members or other beneficiaries.

-To execute a valid trust, the settlor (the person who creates a trust) must have the present intent to create a trust, deliver property to the trust, and name beneficiaries and a trustee.
+To execute a valid trust, the settlor must have the present intent to create a trust, deliver property to the trust, and name beneficiaries and a trustee.
 The settlor’s purpose in creating the trust must also be legal.
-Additionally, it cannot be contrary to public policy.
+It also cannot be contrary to public policy.

 A person does not have to be mentally ill or incompetent to lack the capacity to execute a valid will or trust.
 Elderly or ill individuals may have some days where they are completely lucid.
-Other times, they may be confused or suffered from delusions or hallucinations.
+Other times, they may be confused or suffering from delusions or hallucinations.
 The only requirement is that on the date and time the deceased executed the will or trust, all elements of testamentary intent were present.